muddassir235/eprefs/README.md

 ## How to Use
 #### Save to SharedPreferences
 Save any boolean, int, long, float, string, or any array of (boolean, int, long, float, string), any Serializable Object, or an ArrayList of any Serializable Objects in SharedPreferences from within a Context (e.g. Activity, Service, Application e.t.c.).
-Can also be called used `context.save` or `context.load`.
+Can also be called using `context.save`/`context.load` or `sharedPreferences.save`/`sharedPreferences.load`.
 (Throws unsupported type exception in case the object is not serializable.)
 ```kotlin
 save("mykey", true)                             // Boolean
 save("mykey", 1)                                // Int